 Closed and open chain exercises provide somewhat different benefits.
 Closed chain exercises tend to emphasize compression of joints, which helps stabilize the joint, such as your knee during the upright stance phase of squats.
 Open chain exercises tend to involve more shearing force, parallel to the joint; for example, during a leg extension your knee is never under compression forces.
 Closed chains tend to involve more muscles and joints than open chains and lead to better coordination around each structure, which improves overall stability.

-The best known closed chain exercises for your legs are squats and lunges.
+The best known closed chain exercises for your knees and legs are squats and lunges.
 Here is a selection of less well known exercises for an all-round leg workout that you can add to your routine, especially if you are recovering from a knee injury.

 Standing weight Shift.